theNizo/hostsFileGenerator/readme.md

-(This tool was made because I'm lazy and don't want to type every single line in my hosts file myself.)
+(This tool was made because I'm lazy and don't want to type every single line in the hosts file myself.)

 ## What is it?